STANDARD TERMS FOR ALL SUPPLIERS CONTRACTED BY CSM Sport and Entertainment LLP and its group companies

 CSM operates as a group of individual businesses transacting separate lines of business.
 The particular group business through which CSM acts as a party to the Agreement is identified as CSM Live.
 The rights and obligations of CSM as a party to the Agreement, and its liability to the Supplier do not extend beyond CSM Live, except to the extent any other group business is explicitly and separately identified in the Agreement as having rights and obligations in relation to the Supplier.

-All orders for goods and/or services will only be authorised if they are made in writing either on an authorised CSM Live Purchase Order, in a Letter of Engagement (“LOE”) or other contractual document, which contains an authorised order number.
+All orders for goods and/or services will only be authorised if they are made in writing either:

 1.1 Intellectual Property Rights means any and all rights in and to all inventions, patents, utility models, know-how, designs (both registered or unregistered), database rights, copyright and trade marks (both registered and unregistered), business and domain names, together with all rights to the grant of and applications for the same and including all similar or analogous rights and all other rights in the nature of intellectual and industrial property throughout the world and all future rights of such nature (“IPR”).

-1.2 The IPR together with all image and moral rights in all materials and deliverables as specified in the Purchase Order or LOE, including artwork, photography, footage (in all forms of media), copy and other work produced as a result of the Agreement shall be assigned to CSM on creation (“Project Produced Materials”).
+1.2 The IPR together with all image and moral rights in all materials and deliverables as specified in the Booking Form or LOE, including artwork, photography, footage (in all forms of media), copy and other work produced as a result of the Agreement shall be assigned to CSM on creation (“Project Produced Materials”).

 1.3 The Supplier will indemnify CSM against any claim made against CSM for any alleged or actual infringement, whether or not under English law, of any third party’s IPR or other rights relating to or arising out of the use of anything created in the course of providing Services, including the Project Produced Materials.